jloh02/jloh02.github.io/_posts/CTF/2020-10-12-stack-the-flags-2020.md

 > Do what you can!
 Find that hidden S3 bucket (in the format “word1-word2-s4fet3ch”) and find out what was exfiltrated!

 #### Solution
 There doesn't seem to be any obvious way to find out the leaking bucket.
 So we decided to brute force to find out.
-With only 2 words to guess, brute force doesn't seem unreasonable, taking worst case of $n^2$ tries where $n$ is the number of words in our wordlist.
+With only 2 words to guess, brute force doesn't seem unreasonable, taking worst case of $$n^2$$ tries where $$n$$ is the number of words in our wordlist.

 ![](https://i.imgur.com/H499XQt.png)